-Similar to the Canada Greener Homes Program designed by the Federal Government, the approach to home energy systems, technologies and products.

-BetterHomes Dufferin will utilize the EnerGuide Rating System (the "ERS") that provides a standard measure of a home's energy performance.
+Similar to the Canada Greener Homes Program designed by the Federal Government, the BetterHomes Dufferin will utilize the EnerGuide Rating System (the "ERS") that provides a standard measure of a home's energy performance.
 It provides a standardized tool and process to assess home energy efficiency and can model energy savings projects.